yufeiminds/template-go/README.md

 # template-go

+> Working in progress.
+Wait my article post on Medium.

-A template for golang open source project
+A template for personal golang open source project.